 JS: You mention, "a person with immense emotional intelligence," what benefit does the combination of high IQ and high EQ bring, particularly when maneuvering through industry change?

 SL: I consider emotional intelligence to be the hallmark of a great organization.
 My experience, at an individual level, is that emotional intelligence is like having a talent for art or music - some people are born with an innate capability for it and other people really have to work at it to be successful.
 With that said, everyone can reach a certain level of proficiency.

 For technology companies, a culture which actively recruits, hires, retains, educates, and promotes using EQ has an enormous advantage over their competitors.
-I would encourage your readers to listen to Tim Ferriss's podcast with Chris Sacca (early investor in Twitter, Uber, Instagram and Kickstarter.)
+I would encourage your readers to listen to Tim Ferriss's podcast with Chris Sacca (an early investor in Twitter, Uber, Instagram, and Kickstarter.)
 Chris was asked about characteristics that he uses to decide whether or not he will invest/partner with a company founder/CEO.
 Chris talks extensively about emotional intelligence, and particularly about the ramifications in markets which are developing consumer solutions.

 JS: How can tech companies leverage the utilization of EQ, particularly for those who work heavily with teams?